MaterializeInc/materialize/doc/developer/platform/sql-catalog.md

 The following is a candidate proposal for how to map the SQL catalog to Platform concepts.

-An ACCOUNT contains REGIONS.
-Each REGION contains an independent SQL catalog.
-A SQL catalog contains DATABASES, which each contain SCHEMAS, which each contain OBJECTS.
+An ACCOUNT contains ENVIRONMENTs.
+Each ENVIRONMENT contains an independent SQL catalog.
+A SQL catalog contains DATABASEs, which each contain SCHEMAs, which each contain OBJECTs.
 An OBJECT is a SOURCE, SINK, VIEW, TABLE, or INDEX.

 At the moment, a DATABASE or SCHEMA is a simple namespace and confers no additional semantics.
 We plan to soon think about how DATABASES map to